 Federal and State Financial Aid Programs

 The federal government sponsors student assistance programs to those who have demonstrated financial need.
-Through the Federal Pell Grant Program, students may receive as much as $5,550 per year, based on authorization from Congress.
-Many students also are able to take advantage of the Federal Perkins Program and secure long-term, low interest (5%) loans for educational expenses.
+Through the Federal Pell Grant Program, students may receive as much as $5,815 per year, based on authorization from Congress.
+Students may also be eligible for assistance from other sources, such as the Federal Supplemental Educational Opportunity Grant Program (SEOG), the Federal Workstudy Program, and Federal Direct Loans.

 Many states also participate in student aid programs for residents attending college either in or out of the state.
 Arkansas residents may be eligible for the Arkansas Governor's Distinguished Scholarship (GDS) in the amount of $10,000.
 The Arkansas Department of Higher Education also administers the Arkansas Academic Challenge Scholarship Program.
 This grant program offers first-time freshmen a four-year renewable scholarship in the amount of $2,000 the first year with increases each year.
 Contact the Financial Aid Office for details.

 Students may qualify for a low interest Federal Direct Loan (subsidized or unsubsidized) to help cover both direct and indirect costs of education.
 Award amounts are based on financial need.

 John Brown University is an approved institution for veterans and veterans' beneficiaries training.
 Veterans, widows, and children of veterans who lost their lives in service, or veterans who are now disabled as a result of service should contact the nearest Veterans Administration Regional Office as far in advance of enrollment date as possible for assistance in securing Veterans Administration benefits.
 Information regarding this program may be obtained from the VA Certifying Official in the JBU Registrar's Office.